-Coffea trees only grow in the tropics, and tend to produce better at higher elevations.
+Coffea trees only grow in the tropics and tend to produce better at higher elevations.
 For this reason, most coffee is grown in countries in Africa, South East Asia, and Latin America.
 The cherries, which each contain two beans, take nine months to mature, at which point they are harvested using machines — or, in more mountainous plantations, by hand

 Pulping and Fermenting

 Once the cherries have been harvested, twigs and stems are removed, and they are filtered to remove unripe cherries.
-The cherries are then pulped, to remove the fruit of the cherry, and then fermented in the pulp so the sugars in the fruit can produce the acids that will give the coffee its particular flavour profile.
+The cherries are then pulped, to remove the fruit of the cherry, and then fermented in the pulp so the sugars in the fruit can produce the acids that will give the coffee its particular flavor profile.

 Milling and Grading

 After fermentation, the coffee beans are dried to remove moisture.
 Traditionally, coffee beans were sundried.
-In some places, this practice still holds, but in more industrial operations industrial heat exchangers have been incorporated to speed up the drying process and insure more uniform drying occurs (you can click here to get more information about how these industrial heat exchangers make the process more streamlined and hygienic).
+In some places, this practice still holds, but in more industrial operations industrial heat exchangers have been incorporated to speed up the drying process and ensure more uniform drying occurs (you can click here to get more information about how these industrial heat exchangers make the process more streamlined and hygienic).

-The dried beans are then milled to remove any remaining husks, and polished to bring out the quality of each bean.
+The dried beans are then milled to remove any remaining husks and polished to bring out the quality of each bean.
 It is at this point that professional coffee graders will sort and classify the coffee beans based on any defects they might have.